turingschool/curriculum/source/projects/blogger.markdown

 #### Testing the Partial

 Go back to your articles list and try creating a new article -- it should work just fine.
-Try editing an article and you should see the form with the existing article's data -- it works OK until you click SAVE.
+Try editing an article and you should see the form with the existing article's data -- it works OK until you click "Update Article."

 #### Implementing Update